yanisbachofer-netizen/TeamFlow/frontend/public/GRAPHIC CHARTER.md

 The following graphic charter defines the visual identity, design principles, and interface guidelines used in the TeamFlow frontend.
 It ensures consistency across all pages of the application and supports a clear, modern, and functional user experience.

-## Visual Identity Objective

-- Establish a clean and modern design system aligned with the technologies used (React and TailwindCSS).
-- Ensure visual consistency across all frontend pages (Login, Dashboard, Taskboard, Users, Messages).
-- Provide a readable and structured interface that supports productivity.
-- Define a reusable design foundation for all UI components.

 ## Color Palette

 TeamFlow uses a color palette inspired by the React ecosystem and modern SaaS dashboards.